 1.1.
-The report sets out an overview of the services within the remit of this scrutiny committee and their key priorities.
+The report is the first in the cycle for the budget programme 2023-26.
+It sets out an overview of the services within the remit of this scrutiny committee and their key priorities.
 The budget growth assumptions in the MTFP are set out.
-The report provides a further update to members on the proposed savings for 2023-26 and highlights the key changes since the November scrutiny meeting.
-The savings have been developed in the context of the financial challenge facing the Council
+The report provides a draft set of officer proposals for further savings for 2023-26, developed in the context of the financial challenge facing the Council